 Homework Lab takes place after school, in the Media Center, on Tuesdays, Wednesdays, and Thursdays, during regular school days.
-Students must arrive by 2:25 p.m., with a pass from their teacher, to gain admittance.
+Students must arrive by 2:25 p.m. to gain admittance.
 Faculty will be available to help with Science, Math, English, Tech, Foreign Language, and Social Sciences.
-Homework Lab counts as an after school activity and ends at 3:30 p.m.
+Homework Lab counts as an after school activity and ends at 3:50 p.m.
 Students are able to take the activities buses home.

 Attention Student Drivers-

 This is a reminder that ALL VEHICLES that are parked in the student lot MUST HAVE a CMHS Parking Permit hanging in the windshield.
 Any vehicle that does not have a permit will be subject to a tow.
 Temporary parking passes are available in the Main Office for $1/day.